offalynne/Input/docs/latest/Device-Quirks.md

 ### Pointing Devices on Desktop

-- Input blocks mouse button presses that regain window focus in order to prevent undesired game input or binding.
+- Input blocks mouse button presses that change window focus in order to prevent undesired game input or binding.

 - Touch devices are not supported by GameMaker on desktop platforms, except in cases where they operate system-level mouse cursor events.